The Story of Open Door Project Uganda

 The Rakai Community Based AIDS Organization (RACOBAO)

-While in Uganda we met David Ssedyabule, then director of The Rakai Community Based AIDS Organization (RACOBAO) – Rose’s boss and a former co-worker of Christian’s.
+While in Uganda we met David Ssedyabule, then director of The Rakai Community Based AIDS Organization (RACOBAO).
 Since the mid-1990s, RACOBAO has been assisting those affected by AIDS in the southern Ugandan districts of Rakai and Lyantonde.
 We learned that, through RACOBAO, a house could be built to house a family of AIDS orphans for just $1,500.
-We knew through Christian and Rose that this organization was doing good work, and our family determined to donate the money to build a house.
+We knew through Christian and others that this organization was doing good work, and our family determined to donate the money to build a house.

 In September 2007 we sent $1,500 to RACOBAO.
 By March 2008, RACOBAO sent us photos of the new house and the family who had moved in – Noreda, a widow with AIDS, and her three children.